|Nutrition Facts (per serving)|

-- Stir after every 30 seconds to prevent overheating, and once the chocolate is melted, set it aside to cool to room temperature while you prepare the rest of the recipe.
+Stir after every 30 seconds to prevent overheating, and once the chocolate is melted, set it aside to cool to room temperature while preparing the rest of the recipe.

-- Mix them together on low speed until combined, then raise the speed to medium-high and beat them together for one minute, until light and fluffy.
-Alternately, you can use a hand mixer and beat them together in a large bowl.
+Mix them together on low speed until combined, then raise the speed to medium-high and beat for one minute, until light and fluffy.
+Alternately, use a hand mixer and beat them together in a large bowl.

-- Once set and firm, remove the candy from the pan using the foil as handles.
+Remove the candy from the pan once set and firm, using the foil as handles.
 Use a large sharp chef's knife to cut the candy into small squares or rectangles.
 Periodically rinse the knife in hot water and wipe it dry, to get the cleanest cuts possible.
-Refrigerate the squares of candy while you melt the candy coating.
+Refrigerate the squares of candy while melting the candy coating.

 Place the coating in a microwave-safe bowl and microwave it until melted, stirring frequently to prevent overheating.
 Once melted, use dipping tools or a fork to dip each chocolate square in the melted coating.
 If desired, drizzle the dipped candies with extra coating on top for decoration.